Honor Blackman: Singing career

 Blackman's recording with The Avengers co-star Patrick Macnee of "Kinky Boots" (1964), referring to the boots she wore in the show, failed to chart upon its original release, but became a surprise hit in 1990.
 The song peaked at number five after being played incessantly by BBC Radio 1 breakfast-show presenter Simon Mayo.
 After her appearance in Goldfinger, Blackman recorded a full album of songs titled Everything I've Got.

-In 1968, Blackman released a 45 rpm record of "Before Today"/"I'll Always Be Loving You" (CBS 3896), which were featured in the musical play Mr & Mrs. In 1983 she sang as Juno in a special TV production of Jacques Offenbach's Orpheus in the Underworld.
+In 1968, Blackman released a 45 rpm record of "Before Today"/"I'll Always Be Loving You" (CBS 3896), which were featured in the musical play Mr & Mrs. In 1983, she sang as Juno in a special TV production of Jacques Offenbach's Orpheus in the Underworld.

 On 6 July 2009, Blackman released a new single, "The Star Who Fell from Grace", composed by Jeff Chegwin and Adrian Munsey.
-She also compered the James Bond Prom, part of the "Welsh Proms" concert series in 2009.
+She also compèred the James Bond Prom, part of the "Welsh Proms" concert series in 2009.

 Other roles

-Blackman appeared in the Doctor Who audio drama The Children of Seth, as Anahita, released in December 2011.
+Blackman appeared as Anahita in the Doctor Who audio drama The Children of Seth, released in December 2011.